JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

 - v1.5
+  - Adds support for setting each axis on vegetation scale.
   - Improves compatibility with Upgrade World mod.
   - Fixes errors on main menu with Spawn That mod.